jacpul/approxcount/README.md

-# sloppycount
+# approxcount
-A lab exercise exploring sloppy counting.
+A lab exercise exploring approximate (i.e., sloppy) counting.

 In this lab, you'll:

- * implement a few ways of doing sloppy counting (and one non-sloppy way).
+ * implement a few ways of doing approximate counting (and one non-approximate way).
  * run some experiments to gather data
  * do some performance analysis to see how the options change the behaviors.